 This is a glimpse into the lives that the MIH group impacts and the outcomes they improve:

 1:12 PM — the team arrives at the home of an 85-year-old woman flagged at risk of a readmission for pneumonia.
 The MIH team finds out that the patient has been bed ridden and ill for two days.
-The team immediately performs labs and x-rays on site, and confirms the outputs of the Cognitive Clinical Success Machine.
+The team immediately performs labs and x-rays on site, and confirms the outputs of the Jvion Machine.
 A prescription is filled, a follow up appointment is made, and transportation is scheduled.

 Across 2016-2017, Grady saved almost $700,000 in direct costs and realized a greater than 500% return on the program.
 And this was realized even with limited adoption of the solution.
-Going forward, Grady plans to expand the program to serve more patients with the individualized, personal care that is keeping Atlanteans healthier and out of the hospital.
+Going forward, Grady plans to expand the program to serve more patients with the individualized, personal care that is keeping Atlantans healthier and out of the hospital.